 This project directs all its efforts towards the long-term rehabilitation of animals within Namibia Wildlife Sanctuary.
 Sadly, not all of the animals housed here can be released back into the wild, as many are orphaned and have been hand-raised or have extensive injuries, meaning that they have become too used to captivity.

 You’ll be working hands-on to help develop and maintain the sanctuary and its surrounding area so that the rehabilitation work can continue to grow.
-You will paly an important role, caring for the animals on a daily basis as well as helping to maintain and develop the sanctuary.
-This can include preparing food and feeding the resident animals, taking the mischievous baboons on their daily walk, providing intensive care for juvenile wildlife, cleaning animal enclosures – there will be plenty for you to do!
+You will play an important role, caring for the animals on a daily basis as well as helping to maintain and develop the sanctuary.
+This can include preparing food and feeding the resident animals, taking the mischievious baboons on their daily walk, providing intensive care for juvenile wildlife, cleaning animal enclosures – there will be plenty for you to do!

 The sanctuary is situated in a natural savannah, with lush grass plains and magnificent mountain views – a sight to behold!
 Discover the depths of Namibia’s natural beauty that is blessed with breath-taking scenery and the most diverse array of unique landscapes where captivating creatures roam.The reserve on which the sanctuary resides is also home to all kinds of wildlife living in their natural environment, freely roaming the land including; leopard, cheetah, kudu, oryx, hartebeest, duiker, warthog, ostrich, caracal, jackal, baboon, African wild cat, mongoose, meerkat, vulture, eagle and various other bird species – this list is endless!

 Experience unforgettable moments, while leaving a permanent and positive mark on the sanctuary.

 A vital part of the day-to-day running of the sanctuary involves preparing food for and feeding the animals.
 Fruits, vegetables, meat, food leftovers and milk formula are all used to feed the animals.